ChefBoyRJeff/pa4-piethon/README.md

 In the `PieGraphBuildingListener` class, you will need to build up a call graph using the `Digraph` class included in the `utils` package.

 You'll just need to add code to: `PieGraphBuildingListener` to build the graph based on the currently set piethon script.
 * each time you see a procedure, add a node to the graph
 * each time you see call statement, you'll need to know what procedure you're currently within then add an edge from that procedure to the one being called.

 Once the graph has been built up by your listener, the `exportGraph` method in `PieAnalayzer` should be implemented to write a `.png` of the call graph to the root directory of the project.

 **Please try to make yours look visually nicer and more colorful than mine** -- i.e.: the one pictured above .. shouldn't be too hard :-)
 I used this fairly stale/old [library](https://github.com/nidi3/graphviz-java) generate the image the dependency for it is already included in the maven `pom.xml`.

 If you opt to use another library -- you must add the dependency for it to your `pom.xml` and it must hook in seamlessly and generate a PNG.

-## Task 3: Reflection
+## Task 4: Reflection

-Write a 3/4-page reflection on what you added, and any major stumbling blocks.
-Talk about any features you would like to add to the piethon and estimate how difficult it might be to implement...
+Write (at least) a 3/4-page reflection on what you added, and any major stumbling blocks.
+Talk about any features you would like to add to piethon and estimate how difficult it might be to incorporate...
+Is it possible to write recursive procedures in piethon as it is given?

 * **also:** if you *do* successfully add any additional features to the language (e.g.: adding `if else` statements or allowing calls to be embedded within expressions) document this!
-Note: many extra things will require you to rethink how scoping is handled + you'll have to modify the grammar (Piethon.g4)
+* Note: many extra features will require you to rethink how scoping is handled + you'll have to modify the grammar (Piethon.g4).
+If you unsure how big of a rabbit hole you might be going down, ask me/send an email.

 # Handin